Meghan Markle Reportedly Considering A Home Birth To Avoid Hospital ‘Goldfish Bowl’

 As Duchess Meghan’s due date grows near, it still hasn’t been confirmed whether she will have her child at a hospital near her new Windsor home in Berkshire, or perhaps at home with the help of midwives.
 Queen Elizabeth had all four of her children at either Buckingham Palace or Clarence House (where Prince Charles currently lives), and Markle is considering following in her footsteps.

-The Daily Mail says that Markle has been working with a doula since early in her pregnancy, and always considered delivering the baby at home to be an option, but she hasn’t ruled out delivering at a hospital, as it is her first child, and she is over 35.
+The Daily Mail reports that Markle has been working with a doula since early in her pregnancy and always considered delivering the baby at home to be an option, but she hasn’t ruled out delivering at a hospital, as it is her first child, and she is over 35.

 A friend in the United States commented that Markle is in excellent health and “sailed” through her pregnancy, so she doesn’t see why she can’t have the baby at home.